 Figure 13.3: Relative price of equipment and quality-adjusted equipment investment-to-GNP ratio.
 Source: Greenwood, Hercowitz, and Krusell (1997).
 Embodied technical progress is likely to result in a steady decline in the price of capital equipment relative to the price of consumption goods.
 This prediction is confirmed by the data.
-Greenwood et al. (1997) find for the U.S. that the relative price, p, of capital equipment has been declining at an average rate of 0.03 per year in the period 1950-1990, cf. the "Price" curve in Figure 13.3.8 As the "Quantity" curve in Figure 13.3 shows, over the same period there has been a secular rise in the ratio of new equipment investment (in efficiency units) to GNP; note that what in the figure is called the "investment-to-GNP Ratio" is really "quality-adjusted investment-to-GNP Ratio", qI/GNP, not the usual investment-income ratio, I/GNP.
+Greenwood et al. (1997) find for the U.S. that the relative price, p, of capital equipment has been declining at 8The concept of embodied technical change was introduced by Solow (1960).
+The notion of Solow-neutral technical change is related to embodied technical change and capital of different vintages. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2015.

+an average rate of 0.03 per year in the period 1950-1990, cf. the "Price" curve in Figure 13.3.9 As the "Quantity" curve in Figure 13.3 shows, over the same period there has been a secular rise in the ratio of new equipment investment (in efficiency units) to GNP; note that what in the figure is called the "investment-to-GNP Ratio" is really "quality-adjusted investment-to-GNP Ratio", qI/GNP, not the usual investment-income ratio, I/GNP.
 Moreover, the correlation between de-trended p and de-trended qI/GNP is -0.46.
 Greenwood et al. interpret this as evidence that technical advances have made equipment less expensive, triggering increases in the accumulation of equipment both in the short and the long run.
-The authors also estimate 8The relative price index in Fig. 13.3 is based on the book by R. Gordon (1990), which is an attempt to correct previous price indices for equipment by better taking into account quality improvements in new equipment. [©] Groth, Lecture notes in Economic Growth, (mimeo) 2014.
+The authors also estimate that embodied technical change explains 60% of the growth in output per man hour.
+13.3.3 Embodied technical change and learning by investing Whether technological progress is disembodied or embodied says nothing about whether its source is exogenous or endogenous.
+Indeed, the increases of q in (13.13) may be modeled as exogenous or endogenous.
+In the latter case, a popular hypothesis is that the source is learning by investing.
+This learning may take the form (13.8) above.
+In that case the experience that matter for learning is cumulative net investment.
+An alternative hypothesis is: